 How Much is My Pradaxa Case Worth?

 Attorneys are still gathering new cases, however, to go after as patients are still coming forward who have suffered from the drug.
-In most cases when there is an initial settlement, future rounds of settlement could settle for less.
+In most cases when there is an initial settlement, future rounds of the settlement could settle for less.
 This is not always the case.
 Some patients are being advised to expect comparable numbers to the first settlement.

 How Long Will My Reglan Case Take to Settle?